-We also provide guarantees to securities clearinghouses and exchanges under their standard membership agreement, which requires members to guarantee the performance of other members.
-Under the agreement, if another member becomes unable to satisfy its obligations to the clearinghouse, other members would be required to meet shortfalls.
+We provide guarantees to securities clearinghouses and exchanges under the standard membership agreements, such that members are required to guarantee the performance of other members.
+Under the agreement, if another member becomes unable to satisfy its obligations to the clearinghouses, other members would be required to meet shortfalls.
 Our company's liability under these agreements is not quantifiable and may exceed the cash and securities it has posted as collateral.
 However, the potential requirement for our company to make payments under these arrangements is considered remote.
 Accordingly, no liability has been recognized for these arrangements.